| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 13:9 The Greek NEGATIVE PARTICLE "not" (mē) indicates an implied IMPERATIVE, "wash."

-13:10 "He who has bathed" Jesus is speaking metaphorically of redemption.
+13:10 "He who has bathed" Jesus is speaking figuratively of redemption.
 Peter has been washed (saved, cf. John 15:3; Titus 3:5), but needs to continue to repent (cf. 1 John 1:9) to maintain intimate fellowship.

-▣ "you are clean, but not all of you" The "you" is PLURAL, referring to the inner circle of disciples, except for Judas (cf. John 13:11,18; 6:70).
+▣ "you are clean, but not all of you" The "you" is PLURAL, referring to the inner circle of disciples, except for Judas (cf. John 13:11,18; 6:70; see SPECIAL TOPIC: JUDAS ISCARIOT).

 "Clean" refers to Jesus' message which they have embraced (cf. John 15:3).
 They are "clean" because they have believed/trusted/ faithed/received the One who is clean, Jesus.